- Oops!Something went wrong.Please try again later.

-Stranger Things 3 has a left some big questions unanswered, which means viewers are likely expecting another chapter ahead.
+Stranger Things 3 has left some big questions unanswered.
 Luckily for fans, a fourth season is underway and already in production.
 Netflix has already released a teaser for it, too.
 The details remain slim for now, but we've gathered everything we know about Stranger Things 4 so far.

 After months of speculation, the streaming giant confirmed Stranger Things 4 with a teaser that shows the number four in the series’ iconic neon lettering, placed somewhere in the Upside Down.